nexusproject/phcl/docs/syntax.md

 - product-native functions
 - runtime expressions
 - HCL-native loops or conditions
-- syntax that should be evaluated by the target system, not by Python
+- syntax that does not have a structured PHCL helper yet

 Examples: